 Do like the penguins: smile and wave, and be the calm throughout the storm.

 The hotel front desk agent often has to play different roles: concierge, bellboy, reservation agent, housekeeper, and even bartender if necessary.
 Adaptability and versatility are key characteristics for this position.

 Among the most unusual tasks that I had to perform while being a hostel receptionist, I want to highlight a stormy day when the hostel kitchen and some rooms started to flood and it was just me working at the time.
 Put together the non-stop phone calls, emails, and guests coming to the lobby asking for information.
 It was chaos!
 Fortunately, in the end, everything worked out!

 Try to do all that with a big smile on your face.
 Who said the life of a hotel receptionist is easy?

 Lost in translation?

-I said at the beginning of the text that the only technical ability that I had when I started in the hotel industry was to be able to speak in 3 different languages.
-Indeed, to be fluent in more than one language is vital for a hotel career, especially English.
-But that ability didn’t prevent me from unusual scenarios.
+I said at the beginning of the text that the only technical ability that I had when I started in the hotel industry was to be able to speak 3 different languages.
+Indeed, being fluent in more than one language is vital for a hotel career, especially English, but that ability didn’t prevent me from unusual scenarios.

-I experienced some situations like I was in the “Tower of Babel”.
-The most memorable one was the day a Korean group arrived at the hostel without a previous booking and not knowing how to speak English or Swedish (yes, I do speak Swedish!).
+I experienced some situations like in the “Tower of Babel”.
+The most memorable one was the day a Korean group arrived at the hostel without a previous booking and they did not know how to speak English or Swedish (yes, I do speak Swedish!).
 The whole communication was through mime and the price negotiation was numbers on a paper.
-Almost like a real-life Pictionary!
+Almost like real-life Pictionary!